elmar-hinz/OSX.Me/README.md

     * Ansible
     * Python
     * Ruby
+    * Node.js
     * Git
     * Bash
     * iTerm
 * Maintain user defined packages with the package managers:
+    * Npm
     * Homebrew
     * Homebrew Caskroom
     * Gem
 * Maintain all official Hombrew Completions
 * Maintain user dotfiles in a Git repository

+## Custom role

+You can create a custom role in `roles/private/`.
+The directory `private/` is just a dummy to stop ansible from complaining.

+See `private/README.md`.

 ## Dotfile management